 Fluorescence tools are ideally suited to study the plasticity of IDPs, since their non-invasive character permits smooth transition between in vitro (biochemical) and in vivo (in cell) studies.
 In particular, single molecule and superresolution techniques are powerful tools for studying spatial and temporal heterogeneities that are intrinsic to complex biological systems.
 We synergistically combine this effort with advanced tool developments in synthetic biology, chemical biology, microfluidics and microscope engineering to increase the throughput, strength and sensitivity of the approach as a whole.

-here you can see the most significant publications in the past 10 years
+Here you can see our 10 most significant publications of the past 10 years